 Independence Day Weekend in Staten Island

 Staten Island’s Historic Richmond Town hosts special programming and events on the big day, including demonstrations by costumed interpreters.
 They’ll be teaching about the science behind fireworks and showing how 19th-century pyrotechnics worked.
-At noon on July 4, the neighborhood of Travis will host a parade at Independence Park; Empire Outlets, near the St. George Ferry Terminal, will have a block party featuring face painting, music, snacks and a photo booth from 3pm to 10pm, with a fireworks display around 9pm.
+At noon on July 4, the neighborhood of Travis will host a parade at Independence Park.
+Also on the day, Empire Outlets, near the St. George Ferry Terminal, hosts a Stars, Stripes and Staten Sights festival featuring independent artists, food and fun on from noon to 8pm, with a fireworks display at sundown.